sagemath/sage/src/doc/en/developer/trac.rst

 ..
 WARNING::

     **Sage development is scheduled to move to GitHub in February 2023.**
-    All functions of our Trac server will be taken over by our main repository, https://github.com/sagemath/sage.
+    All functions of our Issue server will be taken over by our main repository, https://github.com/sagemath/sage.